Ronald Cartland

 Major John Ronald Hamilton Cartland (3 January 1907 – 30 May 1940) was a British Conservative Party politician.
-He was the Member of Parliament (MP) for King's Norton in Birmingham from 1935 until he was killed in action, aged 33.
-He was the brother of Barbara Cartland.
+He was the Member of Parliament (MP) for King's Norton in Birmingham from 1935 until he was killed in action in 1940 during the British Expeditionary Force's retreat to Dunkirk.
+He was the brother of the novelist Barbara Cartland.

 Early life

 Cartland was the son of Major Bertram Cartland and Mary Hamilton Scobell, and the younger brother of prolific romance author Barbara Cartland.
 He was the maternal nephew of Major-General Sir John Scobell.
 His paternal grandfather was a wealthy Birmingham brass founder who died four years before Ronald's birth.
 When the family's wealth diminished following the death of Ronald's grandmother, his father and his family moved to a rented farmhouse near the town of Pershore, Worcestershire.

 In 1910, he went to work for the local Conservative Party office, where he managed the election of the candidate.
 When he won the election, the new MP offered Bertram the post of private secretary.
 When the First World War broke out in 1914, his father, Bertram volunteered for military duty; he was killed near Berry-au-Bac, France, in June 1918.

 In 1919 Mary Cartland, along with Ronald, her 18-year-old daughter Barbara and 8-year-old son Anthony, moved to London, and Ronald gained a scholarship to Charterhouse School, a public school in Surrey.
 While there he expressed his desire to become a Conservative MP, but at the same time, he held progressive views that were at odds with the party and the prevailing social norms at Charterhouse.

 When Ronald was a child, Mary would take him with her on her trips to some of the poorer areas of Pershore, giving him a first-hand look at their dire living conditions.
 After he left Charterhouse, since Mary could not afford to send her son to university, Ronald went to work at Conservative Party Central Office in London.